Dev-Drew/LemonadeAPI/README.md

 1. Create a Quote using a "QuoteInput"
 2. Retrieve that Quote using its ID
 3. Create a payment confirmation using the ID of the quote.
  3.1.
 Only providing an ID will attempt checkout through Stripe.
-You may include any valid mortgageId if you want to bypass Stripe (   "mortageId": "MID163084932900")
+You may include any valid mortgageId if you want to bypass Stripe (   "mortgageId": "MID163084932900")
 4. Create a policy using the ID on the "PaymentConfirmation" from step 3
 5. Retrieve that Policy using the ID from step 4.